FAQS Locations Call Email

 Back to Long-acting methods

-The IUS is a small, T-shaped plastic device, which contains the hormone progestogen.
-The device is put into the womb through the vagina by a specially trained doctor or nurse.
+The hormonal intrauterine device (LNG-IUD) is a small, T-shaped plastic device, which contains the hormone progestogen.
+The device is placed into the womb through the vagina by a specially trained doctor or nurse in a short procedure in the clinic.

 For detailed information on intrauterine systems, please see the NHS website.